guifel/nocust-client-doc/README.md

-This function returns the number of block to wait before we can send the confirmation transaction.
-If it returns `0`  the withdrawal is ready for confirmation .
+This function returns the number of blocks needed before we can send the confirmation transaction.
+If it returns `0`  the withdrawal is ready for confirmation.
 Note that the function will return `-1` if there is no withdrawal pending.

-Finally, to confirm the withdrawal we need to do:
+Finally, to confirm the withdrawal we need to:

 ```typescript
 const transactionHash : string = await lqdManager.withdrawalConfirmation(